 Dunbar High School autonomy proposal stirs debate in D.C.

-Faith Hubbard, president of the Ward Five Council on Education, said she supports Dunbar’s push for more flexibility on budget matters, curriculum and staffing.
+Article snippet: Faith Hubbard, president of the Ward Five Council on Education, said she supports Dunbar’s push for more flexibility on budget matters, curriculum and staffing.
 But she, too, expressed concern about requiring students to apply in order to enroll.

 “Wouldn’t it be even more a story of victory if you were able to do this with the students that you have?” she said.